Manikanta0802/Flask_App/readme.md

 **Manual Snapshots**: Can be taken anytime via the RDS console or AWS CLI for specific recovery points.

 **Multi-AZ Deployment (High Availability)**: While not in the initial main.tf, for production workloads, set multi_az = true in aws_db_instance to automatically provision a standby replica in a different AZ for high availability and disaster recovery.

+## Contributing

+Contributions are welcome!
+Please submit pull requests or open issues for bug reports, feature requests, or improvements.